Sameerwalia07/cybersecurity-journey/Cybersecurity-Journey/tryhackme/presecurity/linux-cli-basics.md

 ## 🎯 What I Learned

 - What a terminal is and why it's used over a GUI in security work.
-- Core navigation and file-listing commands
+- Core navigation and file-listing commands.
 - How to check disk usage and explore key system directories

 ## 🧠 In My Own Words